NetDenizen/booru-wizard/README.md

 * A scrollable menu of thumbnails for each image, which can be selected to change to a certain image might be handy for navigation.
 In the current state of the software, the user would need to remember the images by number, alone, to navigate to a specific one.

-* At this point, the UI is a bit rough, in that there's not much empty space to separate or align the elements.
-That should definitely be added at some point.
-The 'sashes' which are dragged to resize the window panes are also a bit poorly defined.
+* The 'sashes' which are dragged to resize the window panes are also a bit poorly defined.
 I can probably change that.

-* The image is currently overlaid on a black background.
-If transparency is present, this might cause a measure of confusion to the user, so I will consider changing this to the standard alternating gray boxes pattern.
+There also appears to be an issue with selections being entirely hidden, rather than highlighted in the uneditable fields (7 and 9).

 * Normally, the software periodically updates its output files, in case it suddenly crashes before its normal closing procedure would be done.
 Currently, this process runs in the background without any feedback to the user.
 I consider adding some kind of indication for it.